-You're in the market for a portable fire extinguisher as a means of egress for your heavy-duty mobile equipment operators.
-So, what's the difference between a stored pressure and side cartridge operated fire extinguisher?
+You're in the market for a fire suppression system for your heavy-duty mobile equipment.
+So, what's the difference between a stored pressure and side cartridge operated system?
 This article will walk through some frequently asked questions to help you make the right decision for your application.

 What's the Difference?

-Stored pressure extinguishers have the compressed nitrogen gas that is used as the propellant for the dry chemical agent stored in the same canister as the dry chemical.
+Stored pressure agent tanks have the compressed nitrogen gas that is used as the propellant for the dry chemical agent stored in the same canister as the dry chemical.

 Does the A:B:C Dry Chemical Compact?

-Doesn't a Stored Pressure Fire Extinguisher Keep the Dry Chemical in Suspension?
+Doesn't a Stored Pressure Vehicle Fire System Keep the Dry Chemical in Suspension?

 No. The specific gravity of nitrogen is .97 and the specific gravity of A:B:C powder is 1.8.
 In an extinguisher, these materials will settle according to their specific gravity, with the heaviest settling to the bottom.
 As the A:B:C powder is heavier than the nitrogen gas, such a mixture will not stay in suspension.

-If the Powder Compacts, How Does this Affect the Discharge of the Extinguisher?
+If the Powder Compacts, How Does this Affect the Discharge of the Agent?

-In side cartridge operated extinguishers the nitrogen gas is introduced to the extinguisher through a tube with gas escape ports designed to break up and fluidize the dry chemical before it is forced out the extinguisher to the distribution network.
-Stored pressure units depend upon the downward pressure of the nitrogen gas to force the compacted powder back up a siphon tube and out.
+In side cartridge operated systems, the nitrogen gas is introduced to the agent tank through a tube with gas escape ports designed to break up and fluidize the dry chemical before it is forced out to the distribution network.
+Stored pressure units depend upon the downward pressure of the nitrogen gas to force the compacted powder back up a siphon tube and out the distribution network.

-How Important is it to Have a Gauge on the Extinguishers?
+How Important is it to Have a Gauge on the Tanks?
 Are They Reliable?

 Pressure gauges are used on stored pressure units to indicate if they are properly charged.
-However, experience has shown that those gauges are not reliable indicators of the working condition of the extinguisher.
-These inexpensive gauges are known to have the pointer stick to the lens of the gauge and to have the bordon tube, which controls the movement of the indicator needle, take a memory set and cause the needle not to move.
+However, experience has shown that these gauges are not reliable indicators of the working condition of the system.
+These inexpensive gauges are known to have the pointer stick to the lens of the gauge and to have the bordon tube, which controls the movement of the indicator needle, take a memory set, and cause the needle not to move.
 The accuracy of these gauges is reflective of their cost – less than $1 each.
-Relying on these gauges to indicate the readiness of the system, or even just the extinguisher, would be risky.
+Relying on these gauges to indicate the readiness of the system would be risky.

 The working condition of a fire suppression system cannot be revealed simply by the status of a pressure gauge.
 The condition of the actuation hose, the condition of the sensors and detection system, and the condition of the distribution system are key issues as well.
 There is no substitute for a thorough examination of the system on a regular periodic basis for assessing its readiness.